 - Root your right palm into the ground and raise your left hand toward the ceiling, opening your body up to the left and pivoting on your feet.

 - Reverse the motion and bring your left hand back to the starting position.

 - Repeat on the right side, bringing your hand up to the ceiling.

 - Continue alternating sides.

-If you're struggling to maintain your balance, you can spread your feet wider, Schumacher suggests.
+If you're struggling to maintain your balance, try spreading your feet wider apart, Schumacher suggests.